markadev/KiCad-AppleII/README.md

 ## How to install

-The library should be installed using KiCad's Plugin & Content Manager:
+This library pack should be installed using KiCad's Plugin & Content Manager (PCM):

- 1. Download the latest library release .zip file from [the releases page](https://github.com/markadev/KiCad-AppleII/releases).
+ 1. Download the latest zip file from [the releases page](https://github.com/markadev/KiCad-AppleII/releases).
  2. Open KiCad and in the main project window click on the "Plugin and Content Manager" icon to open it.
- 3. Click the "Install from file..." button and choose the .zip file that you downloaded.
+ 3. Click the "Install from file..." button and select the zip file that you downloaded.
  4. KiCad will unzip the files and automatically add all the symbols & footprints into your global library paths.